The Karnival Inferno deck. The colours are a bit bright, but I do like them.

 Main Music Tastes:

-Heavy Metal, Rock, Industrial, Dark Cabaret, Jazz
+Metal, Rock, Industrial, Dark Cabaret, Jazz

 Alice Cooper, Paradise Lost, Iron Maiden, Refused, Skold, Devin Townsend